COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/architectural-requirements.md

 ### Client-Server Architecture

-AT-AT adopts a traditional Client–Server model where responsibilities are cleanly split between a React-based frontend and a Python FastAPI backend.
+AT-AT adopts a traditional Client–Server model where responsibilities are cleanly split between a React-based frontend and a Python  backend.
 The frontend is responsible for presenting the UI and initiating user actions (e.g., initiating scans, uploading specs), while the backend handles all business logic, authentication, and database operations.

 This separation allows independent development, testing, and deployment of the frontend and backend systems.
 - Client: React (browser-based UI)
-- Server: FastAPI (REST API)
+- Server: Python (REST API)
 - Benefits: Decoupled development, scalability, clear role separation

 ### Rest API